lecondon/PriorityFlow/README.md

 4. `Workflow_Example4.R`: Irregular domain with river network

 ### References
-+ Barnes, R., C. Lehman, and D. Mulla, Priority-flood: `An optimal depression-filling and watershed-labeling algorithm for digital elevation models`.
++ Barnes, R., C. Lehman, and D. Mulla, Priority-flood: An optimal depression-filling and watershed-labeling algorithm for digital elevation models.
 Computers & Geosciences, 2014.
 62: p.
 117-127.
-+ Wang, L. and H. Liu, `An efficient method for identifying and filling surface depressions in digital elevation models for hydrologic analysis and modelling`.
++ Wang, L. and H. Liu, An efficient method for identifying and filling surface depressions in digital elevation models for hydrologic analysis and modelling.
 International Journal of Geographical Information Science, 2006.
 20(2): p.
 193-213.
-+ Zhou, G., Z. Sun, and S. Fu, An efficient variant of the `Priority-Flood algorithm for filling depressions in raster digital elevation models`.
++ Zhou, G., Z. Sun, and S. Fu, An efficient variant of the Priority-Flood algorithm for filling depressions in raster digital elevation models.
 Computers & Geosciences, 2016.
 90: p.
 87-96.